 |Gauss's law||∇ · E = 4πρ||Electric field lines begin and end at charged particles.|

 |Gauss's law for magnetism||∇ · B = 0||Magnetic field lines don't end: they form circuits.|

-If magnetic monopoles existed, they would be on the right side of this equation.
+If magnetic monopoles existed, a non-zero value could be on the right side of this equation.

 |Maxwell-Faraday equation||∇ × E = - (1/c) ∂B/∂t||The magnetic field is shifting when/where the electric field curls around.|

 |Ampere's law||∇ × B = (1/c)(4πJ + ∂E/∂t)||When/where the magnetic field curls around, you get electric current, or a shift in the electric field, or some of each.|

 (SI units treat electromagnetism somewhat differently, incorporating anther factor which includes some of the constants.)